dayanacavalcante/Obesity-Estimate/README.md

 ```
 R² is 0.835, this means that approximately 80% of the behavior of the variable "NObeyesdad" is explained by the variable "Weight".

 With P> | t | very low, probably because some data very close to zero was covered by rounding.
 So the null hypothesis is rejected.
 The null hypothesis means that there is no correlation between the predicted and predictive variables, that is, for a model to perform, it must be false.
+In general, if the "p-value" is less than 0.05, there is a strong relationship between the variables.

 It is also important to note the information given by "F-Statistics".
 This number shows that there is a very high variance in the data set.